Pete Quaife: 1980s and 1990s

 Quaife never fully returned to the music world as a professional performer.
 In 1980, he relocated to Belleville, Ontario, Canada to work as a graphic artist.
+Despite retiring as a professional musician, Quaife continued to play music privately.
+In a 1988 interview on Canadian television, he reported that he regularly practised classical guitar with a local guitarist, Louise Ford.
+Quaife's only regular public performances as a musician after his retirement were infrequent appearances playing bass as part of a group at his local church.
 In 1981, he made his only post 1960s concert appearance with the Kinks, playing bass in an encore number at a show in Toronto.
 Along with the original Kinks, Quaife was inducted into the Rock and Roll Hall of Fame in 1990.
 At the ceremony in New York City, Quaife jammed on stage with the other musicians being honoured that year.

-Quaife was an active amateur astronomer and was known as a capable astro-photographer who enjoyed the dark skies of The Bay of Quinte area in Ontario, Canada.
+Quaife was an active amateur astronomer and was known as a capable astro-photographer who enjoyed the dark skies of the Bay of Quinte area in Ontario, Canada.
 He was a member of the Royal Astronomical Society of Canada (RASC) and encouraged many people in the science of astronomy.

 Quaife was diagnosed with kidney failure in 1998.
 During dialysis sessions, he drew a series of cartoons based on his experiences.
 Following their enthusiastic reception by other patients, they were subsequently published in book form as The Lighter Side of Dialysis (Jazz Communications, Toronto, 2004).
 Though he was invariably known as 'Pete' during his time with the Kinks, Quaife's books are published under the name 'Peter Quaife'.

-In 1996, in an interview for Goldmine Magazine, the Who's John Entwistle was asked who his favourite bassist was, he responded: "I'd say one of my favourite bass players was Pete Quaife because he literally drove the Kinks along".
-Entwistle was not the only musician that thought well of Quaife.
+In 1996, in an interview for Goldmine Magazine, the Who's John Entwistle was asked who his favourite bassist was; he responded: "I'd say one of my favourite bass players was Pete Quaife because he literally drove the Kinks along".
+Entwistle was not the only musician who thought well of Quaife.
 Thomas Kitts writes that in early 1966, Eric Clapton invited Quaife to join a band that would eventually become Cream.